DFrangopoulos/xa2_nuke/README.md

 Your data is at risk please do not forget to backup !

 ## Purpose
 This script will remove all apps installed on the phone that are also available through the play store.
-It will remove some extra Sony "bloatware" and will sideload Signal, Firefox, VLC, OsmAnd and Openboard!
+It will remove some extra Sony "bloatware" and will definitely remove anything Facebook.
+It will sideload Signal, Firefox, VLC, OsmAnd and Openboard!